 15 15.50 – 16.00

-Interesting: The difference in glandula thyreoidea volume between girls and boys can reach 1.00 - 1.50 cm3.
+Interesting: The difference in the volume of glandula thyreoidea between girls and boys can reach 1.00 – 1.50 cm3.

-The table below shows the various pathological changes found during ultrasound and the corresponding diseases:
+The table below shows various pathological changes detected during ultrasound and the diseases corresponding to them:

 Increased echogenicity combined with structural heterogeneity Inflammatory process

-Round hollow formation with clear edges, normal structure and filled with liquid content Cyst
+A round, hollow formation with clear edges normal structure and filled with liquid contents Cyst

 Increased gland size Diffuse toxic goiter (DTZ)